 About

-Influenced by Eastern wisdom and the works of Carl Jung on Archetypes and the Shadow, Golnaz Jebelli’s recent exhibitions have focused on people and the shadow.
-There is a strong psychological process behind her work.
+Influenced by Eastern wisdom and the Archetype of the Shadow, Golnaz Jebelli’s work has a strong psychological process.
 Her portraits, including of nomads and the inner child are psychological journeys, a visual storytelling.

 This is how Golnaz allows her psyche to reflect on the canvas.
 And as such, to create a language which may speak to us all through basic shapes from our collective unconsciousness.
 With a bold attempt to investigate what may exist in the depth of a lake, as well as the depths of the psyche.
-Only through intense and honest looking can we alchemically change our relationship to our shadow and also to our Inner Child; shifting the meaning of traumatic or unwanted memories that may form the shadow.
+Only through intense and honest looking can we alchemically change our relationship to our shadow.
 However, it is also a search for light that is ultimately central to Golnaz’s art.
 Light creates a certain movement, sometimes scattered and travelling, swirling, and dancing.

 Golnaz jebelli has collaborated in the design of the football kit for COMO 1907 for several consecutive seasons since 2022.
 It was this successful collaboration that inspired her to create the more extensive production: “Beyond Reflections”, a series of paintings inspired by Lake Como, for the opening of Galleria Como in 2023.

 Golnaz was born in India to Persian parents.
-She has lived and worked in Sweden, Iran, France and Switzerland prior to settling London.
+She has lived and worked in London, Sweden, Iran, France and Switzerland.
 She studied Fine Arts at Parsons School of Design in Paris and also holds First Class LL.B and LL.M. degrees.

 Commissions

-Golnaz works with private clients receiving commissions for children’s portraits and collaborates with businesses and fashion brands to create abstract artwork commissions.
+Golnaz works with private clients receiving commissions for children’s portraits and has collaborates with businesses and fashion brands.
 Her portraits are in a number of private collections across the UK, Europe, USA, Canada and Asia.

 The process of commissioning a portrait starts with meeting and discussing the general mood and theme of what her client is looking for.
-As part of this initial briefing session, Golnaz is interested to learn about the specific color theme and mood of the painting.
+As part of this initial briefing session, Golnaz is interested to learn about the specific colour theme and mood of the painting.
 It is typically not required to sit for the portraits.
-However, Golnaz does prefer to meet the people she paints in order to gain a better understanding of them.
-This is part of her character study in preparation of the portrait.
+However, Golnaz does prefer to meet the people she paints as part of her character study in preparation of the portrait.
 The paintings can be based on a careful selection of photographs which capture a specific memory or time period special to her client.
 Her client may wish to share any detail about their memories, particularly in commissioning an Inner Child portrait.

 Her approach in working with fashion brands is to learn and feel the unique qualities of the brand and to translate that into patterns and shapes which tell a story of the brand.
 She can work from specified mood and colour boards or from a broader sense of the brand as a whole.
 Golnaz also enjoys personalising fashion accessories and clothing by hand painting directly on the pieces.